Royal Monetary Authority of Bhutan: History

 The Millar Report on the rationale and legal framework for the Monetary Authority was presented to the National Assembly during its 56th Session and on 4 August 1982 the Royal Monetary Authority of Bhutan Act, 1982 was enacted.
-Immediately after the enactment Her Royal Highness HRH Ashi Sonam Chhoden Wangchuck, Representative of His Majesty in the Ministry of Finance was appointed as its first Chairman while the current Minister of Work and Housing Lyonpo Yeshey Zimba became the founder Managing Director of the RMA.
+Immediately after the enactment Her Royal Highness HRH Ashi Sonam Chhoden Wangchuck, Representative of His Majesty in the Ministry of Finance was appointed as its first chairman while the current Minister of Work and Housing Lyonpo Yeshey Zimba became the founder managing director of the RMA.
 However, due to lack of appropriate and adequate manpower, it took about a year for the RMA to finally emerge as an organization.
-During the initial stages of RMAâ€™s development, various central banking functions continued to remain with the Ministry of Finance.
-As organizational capacities developed, particularly after the appointment of Mr Rabenath Mitra, a retired Executive Director of RBI in August 1983 as General Advisor under the IMF Technical Assistance, these responsibilities were gradually shifted to the RMA in a phase manner.
+During the initial stages of RMA's development, various central banking functions continued to remain with the Ministry of Finance.
+As organizational capacities developed, particularly after the appointment of Mr Rabenath Mitra, a retired executive director of RBI in August 1983 as General Advisor under the IMF Technical Assistance, these responsibilities were gradually shifted to the RMA in a phase manner.

 On November 1, 1983, the RMA started its actual operation by taking over the liability of notes and coins previously issued by the Ministry of Finance.
 The RMA also took over from the Government its unissued stock of notes and coins.
 Thereafter, the Authority took on the responsibility of consolidating, managing and operating foreign exchange reserve.
 In 1985, the IMF appointed Mr. Klaus Dornseif, Bundes Bank Germany, as an advisor in setting up Research and Statics Department and was instrumental in bringing out the first Annual Report in the same year besides other publications such as Quarterly Economic Indicator in 1986.

 In 1988, the Authority assumed the role of government banker, holding bulk of government deposits and providing finance through ways and means advance to the Government.
 The Agreement governing the grant of ways and means advance to the Government by the RMA was executed on 29 February 1988.
 With the passage of the Financial Institution Act of Bhutan1992, the Royal Monetary Authority Act 1982 was amended to include licensure, regulation and supervision of financial institutions of Bhutan.

 After Bhutan made the momentous transition to a Democratic Constitutional Monarchy in 2008, the Royal Monetary Authority of Bhutan, Act, 1982 was revised in entirety to meet the current needs.
 Accordingly, the Royal Monetary Authority Act of Bhutan 2010 was enacted by the Parliament of the Kingdom of Bhutan in June 2010 at its 5th Session of the First Parliament replacing the Royal Monetary Authority of Bhutan Act, 1982.
-With the historic enactment of the Royal Monetary Authority Act of Bhutan 2010, and the appointment of Bhutan's first Central Bank Governor, Dasho Daw Tenzin by the 5th Druk Gyalpo on August 18, 2010, the status of the RMA has been elevated to that of an autonomous Central Bank with greater powers in terms of its mode of functioning and decision making process.
+With the historic enactment of the Royal Monetary Authority Act of Bhutan 2010, and the appointment of Bhutan's first Central Bank Governor, Dasho Daw Tenzin by the 5th Druk Gyalpo on August 18, 2010, the status of the RMA has been elevated to that of an autonomous Central Bank with greater powers in terms of its mode of functioning and decision-making process.
 It now performs all central bank's functions that are generally performed by the central banks in other countries.